 If you must tan, being able to limit your UV exposure time and the strength of the UV rays in an indoor tanning bed can reduce the risk compared to being out in the sun for too long.
-Most people don’t need more than 10 minutes for your body to respond and your skin to get tanner.
+Most people don’t need more than 10 minutes for their body to respond and their skin to get tanner.
 Any sort of tanning is riskier than not tanning at all, but excessive tanning is definitely more dangerous than controlled tanning.
 You should keep yourself from tanning excessively, whether it’s indoors or not.

 Premature Aging Skin